-Authorized businesses that require reservations or appointments, or that offer curbside or pickup delivery for food or merchandize must continue to monitor all waiting lines outside their establishments.
+We continue to promote that authorized businesses that require reservations or appointments, or that offer curbside or pickup delivery for food or merchandize, continue to monitor all waiting lines outside their establishments.
 Each establishment must develop a system whereby customers will be instructed to wait inside their vehicles in order to avoid taking care of more than one (1) customer at a time.